 The inaugural meeting of the SRG was held on 29 November 2012, and was chaired by Mr Jim Limerick.

-The Terms of Reference for the Stakeholder Reference Group detail the purpose, function and membership of the SRG.
+The Terms of Reference for the Stakeholder Reference Group (PDF 543KB) detail the purpose, function and membership of the SRG.

 The following organisations, covering a broad spectrum of stakeholders interests, are represented at the meetings: